 Surgery is risky in general.
 The use of anesthesia just adds to the list of potential risks.
 Anesthesia requires constant monitoring, especially during major surgical procedures.

-It is important for the anesthesiologist to have an updated list of medical history and list of allergies.
+It is important for the anesthesiologist to have an updated medical history and allergy list for the patient.
 Knowing those things will help determine the proper chemical cocktail.
 Still, mistakes can happen when the margin between adequate sedation and permanent damage is so small.

 Typically, everything goes as planned.
 It is important, however, to understand all the risks prior to any operation.